streamlit/30days/content/Day16.md

 ## What we're building?

 A simple app that shows the result of our theme customization.
-This is made possible by customizing the HTML HEX code inside the `.streamlit/config.toml` file.
+This is made possible by customizing the HTML HEX code inside the [`.streamlit/config.toml`](https://github.com/dataprofessor/streamlit-custom-theme/blob/master/.streamlit/config.toml) file.

 ## Demo app

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/dataprofessor/streamlit-custom-theme/)

 ## Code
-Here's how to customize the theme of Streamlit apps:
+Here's the code to the `streamlit_app.py` file:
 ```python
 import streamlit as st